TULiberalArts/Center-on-Regional-Politics/posts/pa-challenge-regional-representation.md

 The challenge for the Southeast will be to unify members representing very different districts behind issues that are regional priorities, to develop relationships with legislators from other regions with different problems, and to help them solve their problems in exchange for their help in solving ours.
 A unified Southeast delegation represents almost a third of the House and Senate.
 For the majorities needed to enact laws, that’s a lot of help.

 This approach to dealing with the Commonwealth’s economic and political imbalances is as old as politics itself.
 Aristotle noted centuries ago that reciprocity is critical to the operation of economies and politics.
 Economic exchange between buyers and sellers, he said, “holds people together” creating a mutual interest in shared prosperity.
-And taking turns in ruling and being, he said, “saves cities”, which, in his time, were also states.
+And taking turns in ruling and being, he said, “saves cities," which, in his time, were also states.

 For us, political reciprocity means a two-party system in which the legitimacy of each party depends on the existence of the other so voters can choose policies and change rulers.
 For legislators, it can also mean taking turns in voting to meet the needs of other economic regions and political communities.
 Let’s hope that political reciprocity can save not just cities but counties, towns, school districts, and the Commonwealth of Pennsylvania.